fosterinteractive/mainspring-legacy/docs/svg.md

 #SVG Documentation#

 Main Spring is setup to make creating SVG sprites easy...
-Well as easy as it can be ;).
+Well as easy as it can be ;)

 This workflow is setup to handle 2 different kinds of SVG images:

-* _SVG Artwork_ have more than 2 colors or colors that we don't every want to control with CSS.
+* **SVG Artwork** have more than 2 colors or colors that we don't every want to control with CSS.
 Typically these are Logos, or Diagrams.

-* _SVG Icons_ where you want to control the color of the SVG with CSS.
+* **SVG Icons** where you want to control the color of the SVG with CSS.
 These are typically part of the site's UI that have 1 or 2 colors.
 For performance we create an externally loaded sprite (or multiple sprites) so icons loads in fewer requests.
 Also the browser will cache the sprite once it's loaded.

 ##How It Works##